CLJ5 Evidence

 • 96.
 During an investigation conducted by the police for the death of Juan, Richard acknowledged that he was at the crime scene.
 Under this situation, how will Richard's statement be treated under the law on evidence?

-A) it is a dying declaration and therefore admissible in court
+A) it is an admission and therefore admissible in court

 B) it is an admission and therefore admissible in court

-D) it is an admission and therefore admissible in court
+D) it is a confession and therefore admissible in court

 • 97.
 Class of evidence which the law does not allow to be contradicted.